lcahlander/codelist-compare/README.md

 ## Input

-These are the four inputs.
+These are the four versions of a code list as inputs.
 Each is a tab in an XML Spreadsheet 2003 format Excel file.
 The tabs are in the following order.